mareklabonarski/avanan/README.md

 using a list of regular expressions, make it possible to manage those patterns using **django admin**
 4. Use **django admin** to also show messages that were caught by the DLP tool, show the message, its content and the pattern that caught it.

-In order to run it, best would be to use existing (my) credentials and the application which I created and configured (added required permissions for desired events reception). in main project folder, run:
+In order to run it, best would be to use existing (my) credentials and the Slack application which I created and configured (added required permissions for desired events reception). in main project folder, run:
 ```